 *Please note that applicants only need to prepare the Timpani excerpts if they want to audition to be the Timpanist for the season.
 Excerpts are included in the main percussion excerpt file.

-CLICK AN INSTRUMENT TO DOWNLOAD AUDITION PACKET
+CLICK AN INSTRUMENT TO PARTIAL EXCERPTS

 NYYS has always been and continues to be a place that prioritizes nurturing young musicians.
 My goal was (and has been for the past 2 years) to reignite and maintain a joy of playing - NYYS has helped me on that path.